gusevlab/stratAS/README.md

 `params.R` infers the read count distribution (beta binomial) parameters and needs to be run on a whole genome vcf one individual at a time.
 The input is an `--inp_counts` file which must contain the headers `CHR POS HAP REF.READS ALT.READS` where `HAP` is the `0|1` or `1|0` vcf haplotype code.

-A vcf file is converted to counts as follows:
+A vcf file containing one individual is converted to counts as follows:
 ```
 zcat $VCF \
 | grep -v '#' \